- Title. Kelvedon and District Angling Association, hereafter to be referred to as the “KDAA”.

 - Members must not use more than two rods at any time.

 - Any member, including juniors, may purchase guest tickets to cover the period 5am to 10pm on all waters apart from Silver End Pits.
 Guest tickets must be purchased in advance of the fishing date.The guest must be accompanied by the member applying who is responsible for the behaviour of that guest.
-No more than three guest tickets to be available to any member at any one time.
+No more than two guest tickets to be available to any member at any one time.
 The guest ticket must be retained by the member and be presented to a Bailiff, if requested to do so, in the form of a printed ticket or if purchased online in the form of printed or saved emails for both the ticket application and the PayPal receipt.
 Night fishing is not allowed on a guest ticket and, therefore, guests must not be on Association waters, between the hours of 10 pm and 5 am.
 Adult members may take one non-fishing guest when at the Club waters at the discretion of the bailiff.

 - No cars, motorcycles are allowed down the entrance to any of the Association waters, except where parking is provided.
 Cars, motorcycles or cycles must not be parked obstructing the entrances or tracks.